-The intervening years were marked by tragedy when several group members died.
-In 1998, the Temptations triumphantly returned with "Phoenix Rising;" that same year, their story was the subject of a well-received NBC television miniseries.
+The intervening years were marked by tragedy when most of the group members died.
+In 1998, The Temptations triumphantly returned with "Phoenix Rising;" that same year, their story was the subject of a well-received NBC television miniseries.

 "Ear-Resistable" followed in the spring of 2000.
 This album won the group its third Grammy, this one for "Best Traditional R&B Vocal Performance."
 In 2004, the group released its final Motown album, "Legacy."
 That same year, "Rolling Stone" magazine ranked The Temptations No. 67 on its list of "100 Greatest Artists of All Time."

 Under the company New Door Records (a label under Universal Motown Records Group), The Temptations released 2006's "Reflections," which featured covers of popular Motown songs.
 These included Diana Ross & The Supreme's "Reflections," The Miracles' "Ooo Baby Baby," Marvin Gaye and Tammi Terrell's "Ain't Nothing Like the Real Thing" and Jackson 5's "I'll Be There."
 The group recorded "Back to Front," another album of soul music covers in 2007.
 In 2010, the group released "Still Here" featuring the single "First Kiss."